SoCreate/service-fabric-pub-sub/README.md

 ##Release notes:

+- 4.8.1 BrokerService.Subscribers is now protected, not private
 - 4.8.0 upgraded to new SDK (2.4.145)
 - 4.7.1 merged pull request by Sterlingg that fixes Dispose issue
 - 4.7.0 upgraded to new SDK (2.3.311)